What Does Going Into Administration Mean?

 Will the Administration be Advertised?

 A Notice of a company entering Administration requires advertising in the Gazette.
-Further advertising remains at the discretion of the administrator.
+Further, advertising remains at the discretion of the administrator.

-Let HBG Advisory help you, we can help your company administration with our no obligation and expert advice from our experienced partners.
+Let HBG Advisory help you.
+We can help your company administration with our no obligation and expert advice from our experienced partners.
 Speak with someone TODAY!

-Can I Change a Company Name while in Administration
+Can I change a company name while in Administration?

 Common for a company to consider changing the name of the company before insolvency proceedings.

 Voluntarily entering administration requires a licensed insolvency practitioner (IP).
 The IP forms a plan moving forward.
-You must discuss a name change with the Administrator though normally this should not present any legal problems.
+You must discuss a name change with the Administrator, though normally, this should not present any legal problems.

-Exit from Company Administration
+Exit from Company Administration and enter a CVA

 The exit may be by:-